-There are different scenarios for when the new employee may start working, depending upon whether he or she is in the United States or abroad.
+There are different scenarios for when the new employee may start working, depending upon whether they're in the United States or abroad.

-Someone who is in the U.S. working for another employer in H-1B status might be authorized to start working for the new employer once it has received USCIS Form I-797 Notice of Action to confirm that the petition is pending.
+Someone who is in the U.S. working for another employer in H-1B status might be authorized to start working for the new employer once it has received USCIS Form I-797 Notice of Action to confirm that the I-129 petition is pending.
 In other cases, the employer might need to wait for USCIS to approve the petition before the new employee begins working.

-A prospective employee who is outside the U.S. will take the approval notice (also issued on USCIS Form I-797 Notice of Action) and a copy of the H-1B petition submitted to USCIS to the U.S. Consulate or Embassy in his or her home country to apply for an H-1B visa.
+A prospective employee who is outside the U.S. will take the approval notice (also issued on USCIS Form I-797 Notice of Action) and a copy of the H-1B petition submitted to USCIS to the U.S. Consulate or Embassy in their home country to apply for an H-1B visa.

 After having received the visa, the worker may travel to the U.S. and start the job.

 This information is intended merely as an introduction to the H-1B visa.
 See the additional articles referenced above and consult immigration counsel for further guidance.